If you’re injured on the job, you may be eligible for workers’ compensation, which can supplement your income while you heal.

 It’s important to know about workers’ compensation Texas law so you’re ready if something goes wrong at work.

-Since not all employers have to carry this coverage, you need to know the implications if you become ill or injured at work.
+Since not all employers have to carry this coverage, or any group coverage for that matter, so you need to know the implications if you become ill or injured at work.

 Make sure your employer clearly shows what their workers’ compensation coverage is and that you have paperwork explaining it.